 Irvingia gabonensis (Aubry-Lecomte ex O'Rorke) sometimes called bush mango is a dominant tropical forest tree of west and Central Africa, and is one of the most domestically consumed wild fruit tree (Ladipo, et al., 1995).
 The kernels, considered to be the valuable part of the fruits, are used as a sauce thickening agent in the preparation of a famous 'Ogbono' soup which is widely consumed in Nigeria (Matos et al., 2009; Oyakhilome, 1985).
 Locals usually harvest the fruits for their kernels which are sun dried and stored in bags until when needed for sale or consumption.
 Recent studies have shown that postharvest commercial Irvingia kernels are laden with several fungal species (Etebu and Bawo 2012a), some of which are known to produce mycotoxins.
-Although, there is yet no report of illness arising from consumption of Irvingia kernels, other workers have demonstrated the occurrence of mycotoxins among Irvingia kernels in storage (Adebayo-Tayo et al., 2006), making their consumption a potential health risk.
+Although, there is yet no report of illness arising from consumption of Irvingia kernels in storage (Adebayo-Tayo et al., 2006), making their consumption a potential health risk.
 There is therefore the need to seek ways that would control the proliferation of potentially harmful spoilage fungi associated with the kernels.